-Organizations should run online and offline campaigns to build awareness about practicing mindfulness and communicate its benefits clearly.
-These campaigns should be designed thoughtfully with images, videos and infographics.
+Initially, organizations should run online and offline campaigns to build awareness about practicing mindfulness and communicate its benefits clearly.
+Therefore, they should design these campaigns thoughtfully with images, videos and infographics.

 Digital platforms such as emails, intranet, Teams/ Slack channels, WhatsApp groups, etc. should be used effectively to communicate the importance of mindfulness.
-This can be supplemented by posters, standees, tent cards, LED displays, etc. to reinforce the message for employees working from office.
+Organization can supplement this through posters, standees, tent cards, LED displays, etc. to reinforce the message for employees working from office.

 2. Conduct Online/ Offline Workshops

-These training sessions can be conducted virtually over video conferencing platforms for the benefit of those employees who are working from home.
-Recordings of these sessions can be made available on the intranet or on the employee wellness portal, if there is one.
+The organization should conduct training sessions virtually through video conferencing platforms for the benefit of those employees who are working from home.
+Also, they should record these sessions and make them available on the intranet or on the employee wellness portal, if there is one.

-Offline sessions can be conducted for in-office employees with the necessary Covid-related precautions.
+Also, the organization should conduct offline sessions for in-office employees with the necessary Covid-related precautions.

 3. Identify Champions and Share their Success Stories

 Employees who show high level of interest and involvement in the practice of mindfulness should be roped in as champions or ambassadors.
-They should be encouraged to share their success stories on various digital platforms within the organization.
-Such positive experiences are likely to inspire other employees to start practicing mindfulness as well.
+Hence, organizations should encourage them to share their success stories on various digital platforms within the organization.
+Therefore, such positive experiences are likely to inspire other employees to start practicing mindfulness as well.

 4. Involve the Top Management

-It is best to start at the top by roping in the top management to practice and preach mindfulness.
-This can be initiated by conducting personalized sessions for them by mindfulness coaches/ experts.
+Also, it is best to start at the top by roping in the top management to practice and preach mindfulness.
+Mindfulness coaches/ experts can conduct personalized sessions for them.